Spread the love

 It was called the worst event in 50 years – indeed, some suggested it was the worst in living memory.
 Global warming was blamed for the damage or, at least, for having contributed to it.
 Bad planning and development were also highlighted as causes for many of the properties affected.

-Today, only 6 years later, things are as bad as ever – worse indeed, given that the proportion of properties having flood insurance cover is much lower now than it was in 2009.
+10 years later, things are as bad as ever – worse indeed, given that the proportion of properties having flood insurance cover is much lower now than it was in 2009.

 Following the flooding in 2009, many buildings were repaired with the money paid by Insurers making buildings habitable, comfortable and usable again.
 Little thought was put into preparing for similar occurrences happening again and certainly not only 6 years later.

 Clearys have come across numerous cases of flood damage where there is no insurance cover this time around.
 TV programmes and interviews are highlighting the extremely difficult circumstances this type of slow, insidious, destructive damage has inflicted on many unfortunate householders, farmers and businesses.
 Others in vulnerable areas, though not yet affected, are fearful for the future.